This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 What Is The Gordon Growth Model?

-The Gordon Growth Model is a tool to calculate the intrinsic value of a stock.
+First of all, the Gordon Growth Model is a tool to calculate the intrinsic value of a stock.
 And more specifically, the value of a dividend growth stock.

-Sometimes you will hear this tool referred to as a “constant perpetual growth model”.
+Furthermore, you will hear this tool referred to as a “constant perpetual growth model”.
 Or at times, just “the constant growth model”.

 What Does Gordon’s Model Tell You?